John Robert de Laeter: Research and education leadership

-As the West Australian Institute of Technology evolved into Curtin University of Technology, De Laeter became Deputy Vice-Chancellor Research and Development and provided important administrative service and guidance to several major projects including the Technology Park and establishing a SHRIMP Lab in 1994 that became the core of the John de Laeter Centre for Isotope Research.
-De Laeter's strong interest in the SHRIMP instrument developed by a doctoral colleague, Bill Compston, at the Australian National University is credited for the commercial development of this technology.
+As the West Australian Institute of Technology evolved into Curtin University of Technology, de Laeter became Deputy Vice-Chancellor, Research and Development and provided important administrative service and guidance to several major projects including the establishment of Technology Park Bentley and establishing a sensitive high-resolution ion microprobe (SHRIMP) laboratory in 1994 that became the core of the John de Laeter Centre for Isotope Research.
+His strong interest in the SHRIMP instrument (developed by a doctoral colleague, Bill Compston, at the Australian National University in Canberra) is credited for the commercial development of this technology.

-The early interest in science education continued with significant leadership of projects establishing the Science and Mathematics Education Centre at Curtin University, the Scitech Discovery Centre and the Gravity Discovery Centre at Gingin.
+The early interest in science education continued with significant leadership of projects establishing the Science and Mathematics Education Centre at Curtin University, the Scitech Discovery Centre in Perth and the Gravity Discovery Centre at Gingin.
 He also contributed to the literature on science education.

 De Laeter retired in 1995.
 A symposium to mark his retirement was notable for one of the last public speeches by Mark Oliphant.
-This was noted as a very fitting tribute, because Mark Oliphant had given a lecture in 1950 that had inspired Peter M Jeffrey – John de Laeter's PhD supervisor – to begin the pioneering work in mass spectrometry and geochronology in Australia.
+This was noted as a very fitting tribute, because Oliphant had given a lecture in 1950 that had inspired Peter M. Jeffrey – de Laeter's PhD supervisor – to begin the pioneering work in mass spectrometry and geochronology in Australia.

 Awards and honors

-De Laeter was made an Officer of the Order of Australia for service to science education in 1992 and received a Centenary Medal for service to Australian society in environmental science and technology.
+In 1992 de Laeter was made an Officer of the Order of Australia for services to science education.
+He received a Centenary Medal in 2001, for services to Australian society in environmental science and technology.

 He also had a minor planet, 3893 DeLaeter, named after him in recognition for his support of the Perth Observatory.